jmihelcic/colored-regions/README.md

 # Colored Regions for Visual Studio Code

-This package provides a simple way to colorize regions.
+This package provides a simple way of colorizing regions.

 ## Features